dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 ### Branch Types

-* A Release branch is a branch created from main that will be solely used for release a Karavi version.
+* A Release branch is a branch created from the main branch used for releasing a Karavi version.
 Only critical bug fixes will be merged into this branch.
 * Bug Fix branch is a branch which is created for the purpose of fixing the given defect/issue.
 * Feature branch is created for a feature development purpose.